 An overall width of 2.55 meters is the maximum trailer width for any towing vehicle.
 If your vehicle MAM rating is 3,500kg or less, the maximum length of the trailer must not exceed 7 meters.
 Note that the A-frame is not included in the overall length.

 Note: Different rules apply if you tow a trailer using a larger vehicle, such as when driving a motorhome in United Kingdom.

-You should always carry out safety checks before you tow a caravan, trailer, or horsebox.
+You should always carry out safety checks before you tow a trailer, caravan, or horsebox with a car.
 The towing equipment must:

 You can get a fine up to £2,500 if your vehicle, caravan, or towing equipment are in a dangerous or unsafe condition.
 You could have your licence suspended, get 3 penalty points on your licence, or get banned from driving altogether.